HOME > DESSERTS > TRUFFLES & CANDY

 Also, a few tablespoons of butter is added in the end to make these truffles super creamy.
 Just be sure to cut it into smaller pieces so it blends easily into the ganache.

-These truffles are super special thanks to the freeze-dried raspberries, whose tartness complements amazingly well with sweetness of white chocolate.
-Plus, their bright red colour gives nice contrast to the yellow white chocolate.
+Freeze-dried raspberries are the ingredient making these truffles something special.
+Their tartness complements amazingly well with sweet flavour of white chocolate.
+Plus, their red colour gives nice contrast to the yellowish white chocolate.

-These truffles are incredibly quick and easy to make:
+These truffles are incredibly quick and easy to make.
+Just follow these steps:

-CATEGORIES: Truffles & Candy, Raspberry, White Chocolate, No-Bake Desserts
+CATEGORIES: Truffles & Candy, Quick & Easy, No-Bake Desserts

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.